MicrosoftDocs/SupportArticles-docs/support/windows-client/application-management/modern-apps-application-packages-reported-vulnerable.md

 ---
 # Modern apps or application packages are reported as vulnerable

-This article provides resolutions for the issue in which modern apps or application packages are reported by vulnerability scans.
+This article provides resolutions for the issue in which modern apps or application packages are reported by vulnerability scanning.

 _Original KB number:_ &nbsp; 5011324

-Some modern apps or application packages are reported as vulnerable by system vulnerability scans, and can't be resolved by updating to the latest version.
+Some modern apps or application packages are reported as vulnerable by system vulnerability scanning, and can't be resolved by updating to the latest version.

 ## Multiple app folders in the system